JoenathanHalim/Pentago/README.md

 # Pentago
-Implementation of Pentago board game with AI computer.
+Implementation of Pentago board game with AI computer or against other human players.